Brace yourself for B2B GDPR enforcement

 How the liability will be distributed will have to be decided on a case by case basis.

 Naturally the marketplace/platform operators are concerned by this guideline.
-They typically spent a whole lot of Euro’s/Pounds/Dollars on GDPR compliance, so they don’t want to end up being fined because a local fashion shop/hotel/design store/… on their platform didn’t put in the GDPR effort.
+They typically spent a whole lot of Euro’s/Pounds/Dollars on GDPR compliance.
+Hence, they don’t want to end up being fined because a local fashion shop/hotel/design store/… on their platform didn’t put in the GDPR effort.

-In sum : if marketplace and platform operators want to shield themselves from GDPR claims and fines, they will need to start asking platform participants for proof of GDPR compliance and may even go so far as to refuse any retailer who didn’t put in the GDPR effort.
+If marketplace and platform operators want to shield themselves from GDPR claims and fines, they will need to start asking platform participants for proof of GDPR compliance.
+And also, may even go so far as to refuse any retailer who didn’t put in the GDPR effort.